sreehb/bitbucket/README.md

-# bitbucket
+# Installation of BitBucket on Ubuntu Server using Ansible
-Install BitBucket in Ubuntu server
+Ansible Role to install BitBucket on Ubuntu server